You are currently on the:CMHA National

 Tanya Kutschera – Generalist Counsellor

 Tanya believes that counselling is a collaborative partnership based on trust, respect and equality.
 Her priorities as a counsellor are to support and effect healthy change in the life of her clients.
 She does this by providing a non-judgemental, safe space conducive to client’s self-exploration of feelings, thoughts and behaviors.
 Tanya’s integrated therapy approach is person-centered, holistic and goal oriented, focusing on client strengths and supporting the empowerment of the client to work towards their desired goals.
-Tanya uses a variety of modalities that incorporate talk therapy, journaling, mindfulness, meditation, visualization and art (when appropriate) as tools for accessing self-awareness, understanding and insight.
+Tanya uses a variety of modalities that incorporate talk therapy, somatic work, journaling, mindfulness, and art (when appropriate) as tools for accessing self-awareness, understanding and insight.

 Bonnie MacDonald – Workplace Wellness Coordinator/Peer Support Coordinator